konapun/orbital-frame/packages/orbital-frame-core/README.md

 # O R B I T A L - F R A M E
-`@orbital-frame/core` is a framework for building chatbots that work similarly to the UNIX command line, complete with commands, pipes, variables, redirection, etc. A reference implementation is provided in `@orbital-frame/jehuty`.
+`@orbital-frame/core` is a framework for building chatbots that work similarly to the UNIX command line, complete with commands, pipes, variables, etc. A reference implementation is provided in `@orbital-frame/jehuty`.

 ## Creating a bot
 ```js